vijaykumr128/friends-onrails/README.md

 # Friends List App

-Hello my name is John Elder and I work at Codemy.com
+Hello my name is Vijaykumar Neeralagi
 This is my Ruby on Rails Friends List App!

 Follow me at Codemy.com